dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 ## Background garbage collection

 Background garbage collection replaces concurrent garbage collection in newer versions of the .NET Framework.
 In background garbage collection, ephemeral generations (0 and 1) are collected as needed while the collection of generation 2 is in progress.
 It's performed on a dedicated thread and is applicable only to generation 2 collections.
 Background garbage collection is automatically enabled by default.
-Enable or disable it with the [\<gcConcurrent>](../../../docs/framework/configure-apps/file-schema/runtime/gcconcurrent-element.md) configuration setting.
+You can enable or disable background garbage collection for .NET Framework apps with the [\<gcConcurrent>](../../../docs/framework/configure-apps/file-schema/runtime/gcconcurrent-element.md) configuration setting.

 > [!NOTE]
 > Background garbage collection is available only in .NET Framework 4 and later versions.
 In .NET Framework 4, it's supported only for workstation garbage collection.
 In .NET Framework 4.5 and later versions, background garbage collection is available for both workstation and server garbage collection.